cesarferreira/android-unique-device-id/README.md

 > It's quite complex to have a way to get an unique identifier on android that's compatible with all android versions as you can see [here](https://stackoverflow.com/questions/2785485/is-there-a-unique-android-device-id)

-### Notice
+### Keep in mind

-- This approach doesn't need any android permissions
+> This approach doesn't need any android permissions

-- if you wipe the app data it will generate a new unique ID
+> if you wipe the app data it will generate a new unique ID

 ## Usage